smithy-lang/smithy-python/designs/shapes.md

         self.union_member = union_member
 ```

-This design allows for dispatch based on instance checks.
-Unfortunately this
-doesn't allow for exhaustiveness checks.
-There was a `@sealed` property that
-was initially part of the design for the `match` statement, but it was dropped.
-If that were re-introduced we could support those checks.
-We would need to do
-something like this to bring them in though:
+This design has a number of disadvantages over using native unions:

+* A type checker cannot know every possible subclass of the base class, so
+  you won't get exhaustiveness checks or gradual type refinement.
+An early
+  version of the pattern matching PEP included a `@sealed` decorator that
+  would have helped here, but it was removed in the accepted version.

+  Even if `@sealed` were introduced in another PEP, it wouldn't be available
+  until 3.11, meaning if we wanted to use it we'd have to do something like:

 ```python
 try: